 As the name Guards coat implies, this overcoat derives from the coat that English Officers of the Guard used to wear.
 Today, a Guards Coat generally has six characteristic elements:

-- Unlike the Ulster, the Guards coat has peaked lapels since they are more formal and it is not required to be able to button up this overcoat all the way.
+- Peaked lapels.
+Unlike the Ulster, the Guards coat has peaked lapels since it is more formal.
+It is also not necessary to be able to button up this overcoat all the way.

-- Usually, the Guards coat has a parallel 6×3 button placement.
-Thus, the Guards coat does not need to be buttoned up all the way, it is perfectly adequate to have the top row of buttons placed further apart from each in order to achieve a more formal look.
-Moreover, the buttons are placed higher than on an Ulster.
+- 6×3 Buttons.
+Since the Guards coat does not need to be buttoned up all the way, it is perfectly adequate to have the top row of buttons placed further apart from each in order to achieve a more formal look.
+Also, the buttons are placed higher than on an Ulster.

-- Since the Guards coat is more formal than the Ulster, it does not have any patch pockets but welted pockets.
+- Welted pockets.
+Since the Guards coat is more formal than the Ulster, it has welted pockets instead of patch pockets.

-- For the same reason there is no contrast stitching.
+- No contrast stitching.
+For the same reason there is no contrast stitching.

-- There are also no cuffs on the sleeves of a Guards coat.
+- No cuffs.
+There are no cuffs on the sleeves of a Guards coat.

-- In general, a Guards coat is cut more closely to the body than an Ulster.
-Nevertheless, it has a belted back whereas the belt does not have any buttons since they would make the overcoat look less formal.
+- Belted back.
+In general, a Guards coat is cut more closely to the body than an Ulster.
+Nevertheless, it has a belted back without buttons, since they would make the overcoat look less formal.
 Some Guards coats have an inverted pleat which lets the wearer move more easily.

-The overcoat in this picture has peaked lapels and “blind” top buttons in the front which are typical for a Guards coat.
-However, it has patch pockets, contrast stitching and cuffs which are characteristic of an Ulster and therefore it is a combination of a Guards coat and an Ulster.
+The overcoat in this picture has peaked lapels and “blind” top buttons on the front which are typical for a Guards coat.
+However, it has patch pockets, contrast stitching and cuffs which are characteristic of an Ulster.
+Therefore it is a combination of a Guards coat and an Ulster.